 What we do

-Student Affairs team supports students through by leading the Crisis Assessment Response and Education (CARE) team and the Non-Academic Misconduct process.
+Student Affairs team supports students through by leading the Campus Assessment Response and Education (CARE) team and the Non-Academic Misconduct process.
 The goal of the CARE team is to connect students with the appropriate service(s) that addresses their unique situation while providing the student with support to enable a healthy and successful academic and personal future.

 The Student Affairs team takes a restorative approach to administering the Student Code of Conduct.
 Violations of the Student Code of Conduct are managed through the non-academic misconduct process wherein education and safety are prioritized.
 At all times, Student Affairs is here to help and support students.